joellarsonibotta/presentations/i-use-arch-btw.md

 * Tricked myself into learning what every package on the filesystem does
 * All problems are debuggable when you know the package name reported in `dmesg`
 * It is fun writing `pacman` in your terminal

+---

+# Getting better with Linux

+* Join #linux_guild with a thriving community of one
+* Try install Arch in a virtual machine